 As the business relationship matures and as contractors perform more government contracts, and the parties agree to become exclusive, teaming arrangements are also necessary.
 Companies should be mindful that a long relationship between companies that sign an exclusive independent contractor agreement could potentially lead to dependence disputes in a small business size protest.

-When you decide to find a teaming partner for you next government contract, you want to consider whether or not the company is similarly situated small business.
+When you decide to find a teaming partner for your next government contract, you want to consider whether or not the company is similarly situated small business.
 Prime contractors want to make sure that they do not put themselves at risk for affiliation under SBA rules.
+Knowing what to look for ina teaming agreement can be tricky.
+The first concern is to avoid affiliation.
 When a contract is awarded pursuant to a small business set-aside or socioeconomic program set-aside or sole source authority, a similarly situated entity subcontractor is a small business concern subcontractor that is a participant of the same SBA program that qualified the prime contractor as an eligible offeror and awardee of the contract.

 - There are special practices for subcontracting to other small businesses and the amount they can sub out to third parties.